 BLS data confirms Carter’s statements.
-While the average associate's degree holder makes roughly $3,000 more than an individual with no degree and attains an average salary that hovers around $43,000, certain professionals who have graduated from a technical college (such as an app developer) can make upward of $85,000 a year.
+The average associate’s degree holder makes roughly $3,000 more than an individual with no degree and attains an average salary that hovers around $46,124, according to the Society for Human Resource Management.

-These earnings far exceed the average earnings of a four-year college graduate, who can expect to make $50,004 their first year out, according to the National Association of Colleges and
+These earnings far exceed the average earnings of a four-year college graduate, who can expect to make $55,280 their first year out, according to the National Association of Colleges and Employers.

-Heim notes that his starting salary after graduating from Northwest Tech in 2017 was higher than many of his peers with four-year degrees.
-Heim is also happy that he didn’t have to work as an intern to get hands-on career experience.
+Heim notes that his starting salary after graduating from Northwest Tech in 2017 was higher than many of his peers with four-year degrees — and he was pleased that he was able to enter the workforce right away.

-“A four-year degree takes twice as long to complete, plus a lot of students have to work internships for free to gain experience,” he says.
+“A four-year degree takes twice as long to complete, plus many students have to work internships for free to gain experience,” he says.
 “With a technical degree, you get to skip that because you get hands-on experience and classroom time during your program.”

 3. Starting Your Career Sooner

-Students at a technical school can expect to start earning a living and gain real work experience much sooner.
+Students at a technical school can expect to start earning a living and gaining real experience much sooner.